On a military base - an intruder entered a US government plane

 Strange arrest

 The man arrived at the base on Thursday and gained access to the C-40, a military version of the Boeing 737-800.
-The aircraft is clearly identifiable as a government aircraft due to the blue and white paintwork and the words “USA” in capital letters.
+The aircraft is clearly identifiable as a government aircraft due to its blue and white coating and the words “United States of America” in capital letters.
 According to the Air Force, it is used to transport cabinet members and high-ranking military commanders.

 According to US media reports, the unarmed man was arrested after entering a C-40 plane and handed over to the police in Maryland.
 It was not clear at first how long he had spent at the base.
 The motive behind the intruder was still unclear.